Mark Welsh: Military career

 In earlier portions of his military career, Welsh was rated as a command pilot with extensive flying experience in fighter aircraft including the F-16 and the A-10.
 As an active fighter pilot, he was selected for command positions at the squadron, group and wing level, before progressing into more senior leadership roles.
+Throughout his career, Welsh has a total of 3,300 flying hours and has flown the F-16, A-10, T-37 and TG-7A.